carlosdobler/global_scpdsi_ww/scripts/pdsi_tests.md

 ### 2.1.
 Temporal correlation

-When correlating my results using Thornthwaite vs Van der Schrier’s, we see an improvement over previous results.
-Almost all cells show positive correlations, although they tend to be quite low in the south-east of Mexico.
+When correlating my results using Thornthwaite vs Van der Schrier’s, we see a drastic improvement over previous results.
+All cells show positive correlations, and with high a coefficient:

 ``` r
 func_t_cor_map(s_pdsi, vds) -> cor_map